kura-labs-org/DEPLOY6_FE/README.md

 Here Be Dragons:

-“/home/ec2-user/jenkins” became “/home/ubuntu/jenkins/app”
+1. “/home/ec2-user/jenkins” became “/home/ubuntu/jenkins/app”
-Bootstrap script was useless, I had to reinstall the scripts manually Forgot to chmod the pem file
+2. Bootstrap script was useless, I had to reinstall the scripts manually
+3. Forgot to chmod the pem file
-Ssh -i file.pem ec2-user@0.0.0.0 became ssh -i file.pem ubuntu@0.0.0.0
+4. ssh -i file.pem ec2-user@0.0.0.0 became ssh -i file.pem ubuntu@0.0.0.0
-Jenkins configurations: agent hosts is the private IP address and you have to click non-verifying strategy or else
+5. Jenkins configurations: hosts are the private IP address of your agent instances and you have to click non-verifying strategy or else

 Things I Did Differently:

 I added an “&” to the Jenkinsfile so it can build in the background.
 This addition also saves a lot of time. [serve -s build &]

 I was able to find the screenshots and video of the cypress tests by using the command: “find /home -name *.mp4”.
 Then, I copied and moved the screenshots and video to my home directory and moved them again to my repo.
 From the repo, I SSH’d and pushed the files into my github account.